PrateekKumar1709/Data-Engineering-Capstone-Project/README.md

 ## Overview:

-In this Data Engineering project I have simulated a data platform architecture of an ecommerce company which uses a hybrid architecture, with some of its databases on premises and some on cloud.
+In this Data Engineering project I have simulated a data platform architecture of an ecommerce organisation which uses a hybrid architecture, with some of its databases on premises and some on cloud.

 ## Tools and Technologies: